nishujangra/balancerx/docs/protocols.md

 ### Notes

 * Backend addresses **must be host\:port pairs only**, no URL scheme (e.g., `localhost:6001`).
-* Health checks consist of trying to open a TCP connection to each backend to verify availability.
+* Health checks consist of trying to open a TCP connection to each backend on every request.
 * Suitable for database proxies, message brokers, or any TCP-based custom protocols.

 ---